lexuantunght/cocos2dx/README.md

 ```

-# Missing types at index.d.ts are updating
+# Missing types at index.d.ts are being updated